 Attach spreadsheet data to colored regions

-Color coded maps are great for simple, clear communication of distinct values that can be expressed in text form – “Republican”, “Democrat”, “England”, “France”, etc. However, where there are a range of integer values to be expressed, then a heat map is the best solution.
-Representing US population density on a map, for example, you could use different shades of Red – dark red would indicate high density, while light red/pink would indicate low density.
+Color-coded maps are great for simple, clear communication of distinct values that can be expressed in text form , like “Republican”, “Democrat”, “England”, “France”, etc. However, where there are a range of integer values to be expressed, then a heat map is the best solution.
+Representing US population density on a map, for example, you could use different shades of red — dark red would indicate high density, while light red/pink would indicate low density.
 A range of shades that occupy the space in between these extreme values would be also expressed on the map.

 eSpatial doesn’t just make it easy to create a color coded map, it also gives you the flexibility to save a that map and use it repeatedly, for different analyses.
 In the case of the Deomocratic/Republican map, for example, you could plot the number of churches in a state on the political map.
 In this analysis, we may find that a higher number of churches per state favors a win by one state over the other.

 Are you ready color code your business data on a map?
-Sign up for a free eSpatial account with 7 days access to our Pro License features to visualize and analyze your data on a map.
+Sign up for a free eSpatial trial with seven day’s access to our Pro License features to visualize and analyze your data on a map.